Pre-Design Planning

 What Happens During a Strategy Session

-Identify infrastructure considerations — septic, stormwater, access, utilities — that affect scope and budget.
+- Engineering & cost reality.
+Identify septic, stormwater, access, and utility considerations that affect scope and budget.

 Designed For

-Planning rural Loudoun projects in AR-1 or AR-2 districts
+- Architects planning rural Loudoun projects in AR-1 or AR-2 districts.

-Advising buyers on AR-zoned property potential and constraints
+- Land brokers advising buyers on AR-zoned property potential and constraints.

-Planning barns, pavilions, or outbuildings on rural parcels
+- Estate landowners planning barns, pavilions, or outbuildings on rural parcels.

 This session is most valuable before design drawings begin.